-The 'd' must be one of the four discs (partitions) currently visible to CP/M i.e., B,C,D and E, or the RAM disk, F.
+The 'd' must be one of the four discs (disc images) currently visible to CP/M i.e., B,C,D and E, or the RAM disk, F.

 The current boot disk cannot be formatted.
-Formatting the extended partitions (1C, 1D, 1E and 1F) requires that the partition is first mapped into one of the "visible" drives as described in Chapter 2.
+Formatting the extended disc images (1C, 1D, 1E and 1F) requires that the disc image is first mapped into one of the "visible" drives as described in Chapter 2.